tudorz23/ClientHTTP/README.md

 ---

 ## 7. Final thoughts
-* It is worth noting that all the tests from the checker are successful on my machine (by that, I mean they display the right message, i.e. the commands that are invalid and are supposed to fail do fail, and the valid ones do succeed).
+* It is worth noting that all the tests from the checker work fine on my machine (by that, I mean they display the right message, i.e. the commands that are invalid and are supposed to fail do fail, and the valid ones do succeed).
 Also, I manually tested all the situations I could think of using `valgrind`,